rwsite/updatepulse-server/readme.txt

 == Special Thanks ==

 A warm thank you to [Yahnis Elsts](https://github.com/YahnisElsts), the author of [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) and [WP Update Server](https://github.com/YahnisElsts/wp-update-server) libraries, without whom the creation of this plugin would not have been possible.
-Authorisation to use these libraries freely provided relevant licenses are included has been graciously granted [here](https://github.com/YahnisElsts/wp-update-server/issues/37#issuecomment-386814776).
+Authorisation to use and modify these libraries freely (provided relevant licenses are included) has been graciously granted [here](https://github.com/YahnisElsts/wp-update-server/issues/37#issuecomment-386814776).

 == Screenshots ==